 This is an area in which you will most likely see many administrative tasks.
 You will also encounter low-income populations which can be educational and valuable to your future career.
 In addition, you can take in how legislation works in your geographic location in regard to healthcare.
 This can open other opportunities to you as well down the line.
 Many career paths outside of typical hands-on nursing have a public health aspect to them.
 Volunteering as a nurse at the state health department can set you up for success and to witness other opportunities down the line.

-4. Medical Reserve Corps
+4.volunteer at the Medical Reserve Corps

 The MRC Provides A Well Rounded Approach For Volunteer Nurses: